mark-dev/tinder-api/README.md

 </dependency>
 ```

-### Example
+### Quick guide

-This is an example on how you want to use it
+This is an example on how you want to use it.
+First you need to [retrieve your Facebook access token](#get-your-facebook-access-token) for the tinder app.
+Then you are ready to start.

+#### Getting profile information

 ```java